Lab beakers and a tablet outlining a clinical evaluation strategy.

 A thorough clinical evaluation requires a significant investment of both time and specialized personnel.
 One of the biggest challenges is simply underestimating the resources needed.
 It’s not just about budget; it’s about having people with the right training to conduct literature searches, analyze data, and write the report.
 You also need to balance input from multiple departments, which can be time-consuming.
 A realistic project plan that accounts for the necessary hours and helps you find the right people is your best defense against delays and budget overruns.

-Handling Different Market Regulations
+Juggling Multiple Market Regulations

 If you plan to sell your medical device in multiple countries, you’ll face a complex web of different regulatory requirements.
 The expectations of the FDA in the United States can differ significantly from the EU’s Medical Device Regulation (MDR).
 A strategy that satisfies one regulatory body may not be sufficient for another.
 This means your team needs a deep understanding of the specific nuances of each target market.
 Creating a core evaluation that can be adapted for different regions is key, but it requires careful planning to ensure all global regulatory compliance standards are met without duplicating effort.

-Ensuring Data Quality and Coordination
+Maintaining High-Quality Data and Team Coordination

 The strength of your Clinical Evaluation Report (CER) rests entirely on the quality of your supporting data.
 A common challenge is finding enough high-quality, relevant clinical evidence for your specific device.
 You might face gaps in the available literature or find that existing studies aren’t directly comparable.
 Coordinating data from various sources—like clinical trials, post-market feedback, and literature reviews—is another hurdle.
 Ensuring all this information is consistent, properly documented, and analyzed correctly is critical.
 Without a strong data quality framework, you risk having your evaluation questioned by regulators.